puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_hash.md

 ## Calling conventions for `data_hash` functions

-Since `data_hash` functions return an entire data source at once, Hiera generally calls them only once per data source.
+Since `data_hash` functions return an entire data source at once, Hiera generally calls them only _once per data source._

 However, a given hierarchy level can refer to multiple data sources with the `paths`, `uris`, and `glob(s)` settings.
-Hiera handles this as follows:
+Hiera handles each hierarchy level as follows:

 * If the `path(s)` or `glob(s)` settings are used, Hiera figures out which files actually exist and calls the function once for each.
 If no files were found, the function won't be called at all.
 * If the `uri(s)` settings are used, Hiera calls the function once per URI.